Skip to main content

 • Mathematical aspects of data analysis and the simulation and analysis of mathematical models

-Through MISCADA’s Earth & Environment domain specialisation, we seek to provide advanced knowledge of how to use sophisticated datasets and tools to tackle cutting-edge and societally-relevant problems relating to the Earth’s environment and management of its scarce resources.
-We introduce a variety of Earth and Environmental datasets, as well as the specialist mathematical and software tools required for their quantitative and computational analysis.
-You can find more details about the course here
+The MISCADA specialist qualification in Earth and Environmental Sciences is designed to equip you with advanced knowledge and skills in the use of sophisticated datasets and tools to tackle cutting-edge and societally-relevant problems relating to the Earth’s environment and management of its scarce resources.
+We introduce a variety of Earth and environmental datasets, as well as the specialist mathematical and software tools required for their quantitative and computational analysis.
+You can find out more here.

 Learning